 Some neighbors did have children that attended school with Connor Betts, but said their kids weren’t close friends with him and don’t recall much about him at all.

-The family will be holding a private service.
+The family held a private service.

 A loving, intelligent, and bright young woman, Megan Kathleen Betts, age 22, of Bellbrook, passed away Sunday, August 4th, 2019.
 She was born April 8th, 1997 to her “Mamacita” Moira Kathleen (Cofer) and Stephen R. Betts.
 She was employed at Bed Bath & Beyond in Centerville and was set to graduate from Wright State University in December with a Bachelor’s Degree in Earth Science.